Au revoir to daylight saving time, but not a goodbye

 WASHINGTON (AP) — Au revoir to daylight saving time, but not goodbye.

-At 2 a.m. local time Sunday, standard time returned across most of the United States and was accompanied by the welcomed one-night extra hour of sleep.
+At 2 a.m. local time Sunday, standard time returns across most of the United States, accompanied by the welcome one-night extra hour of sleep.

 With the time shift, it’ll be lighter earlier in the morning and darker earlier in the evening.